DurgaPydahSoft/client/client/PWA_SETUP.md

 # PWA (Progressive Web App) Setup Guide

 ## Overview
-This guide helps you set up the PWA functionality for the Pydah Hostel Complaint Management System, enabling users to install the app on their home screen with your logo.
+This guide helps you set up the PWA functionality for the Pydah Hostel Digital platform, enabling users to install the app on their home screen with your logo.

 ## Features Implemented
 - ✅ PWA manifest with proper app metadata